MatheusGPerini/lab-terraform-aws-iis/README.md

 # On Building

 # lab-terraform-aws-iis
-That lab is for who need a first step to understand about terraform and the integration with aws resources, in that lab we made a high diponibility infrastructure with EC2 + LB + ASG.
-The website display the ip of the server where it runing.
+This lab is for those who need a first step in understanding terraform and integrating with aws features.
+In this lab we created a high availability infrastructure with EC2 + LB + ASG.
+The site displays the ip of the server it is running on.

 #### Pre-req: